sunpy/streamtracer/doc/index.rst

 streamtracer
 ============

-streamtracer is a python package for rapid streamline tracing.
-It is a wrapper to compiled fortran code that does the heavy lifting, and is therefore relatively fast.
+streamtracer is a python package for rapid streamline tracing on regularly spaced grids.
+The actual streamline tracing is done at a low level in Rust, with a nice Python API provided on top.

 To use, create a :class:`streamtracer.StreamTracer` object